Combinatorics of Correlated Equilibria: Abstract

 \section{Abstract}

 We study the correlated equilibrium polytope $P_G$ of a game $G$ from a combinatorial point of view.
-We introduce the region of full-dimensionality for this class of polytopes, and prove that it is a semialgebraic set for any game.
-Through the use of the oriented matroid strata, we propose a structured method for describing the possible combinatorial types of $P_G$, and show that for $(2 \times n)$-games, the algebraic boundary of each stratum is the union of coordinate hyperplanes and binomial hypersurfaces.
-Finally, we provide a computational proof that there exists a unique combinatorial type of maximal dimension for $(2 \times 3)$-games.
+We introduce the region of full-dimensionality for this class of polytopes and prove that it is a semialgebraic set for any game.
+Using a stratification via oriented matroids, we propose a structured method for describing the possible combinatorial types of $P_G$, and show that for $(2 \times n)$-games, the algebraic boundary of the stratification is a union of coordinate hyperplanes and binomial hypersurfaces.
+Finally, we provide a computational proof that there exists a unique combinatorial type of maximal dimension for generic $(2 \times 3)$-games.